Ibaslogic/Ibaslogic/src/contents/series/2020-02-11-gatsby-with-contentful-cms/gatsby-with-contentful-cms.md

 ## Rendering Contentful Data in the Frontend

-To render the Contentful data, let’s start by opening the GraphiQL IDE (http://localhost:8000/___graphql) and see what queries we have access to.
+To render the Contentful data, let’s start by opening the GraphiQL IDE ([localhost:8000/___graphql](http://localhost:8000/___graphql "graphiql ide")) and see what queries we have access to.
 Your area of focus should be on the `allContentfulBlogPost` (for fetching the list of posts) and `contentfulBlogPost` (for the individual post).

 > **Note:** The `BlogPost` attached to the `allContentfulBlogPost` is the name of our content type.
 If you had specified another name, that’s what you would see.